capactio/capact/docs/tutorial/voltron-installation/README.md

 # Voltron installation

+> **NOTE:** This tutorial guides you through the Voltron installation on managed, production-ready Kubernetes cluster.
+> You can also install Voltron locally.
+To learn how to do that, see the [Development cluster](../../development.md#development-cluster) section in `development.md` document.

 This tutorial shows how to set up a private Google Kubernetes Engine (GKE) cluster with full Voltron installation.
 All core Voltron components are located in [`deploy/kubernetes/charts`](../../../deploy/kubernetes/charts).
 Additionally, Voltron uses [Cert Manager](https://github.com/jetstack/cert-manager/) to generate the certificate for the Voltron Gateway domain.

 ![overview](assets/overview.svg)